canton7/sem_version/README.md

 ```

 It's also possible to split a constraint into its comparison and version.
-The comparsion is normalised to '=' if it's not given, or '=='.
+If the comparison is not given, or is '==', it is normalised to '='.

 ```ruby
 SemVersion.split_constraint('1.2.3')     # => ['=', '1.2.3']